 We require a digital copy of the project to be submitted.
 Projects prepared as part of the final year of a Higher National Diploma or first degree course within the last year should be submitted via a member of staff of the University or College, together with a confidential statement from the staff member as to the amount of guidance and/or special resources provided, and whether the work described was part of an existing departmental research project or an original idea of the student.
 Only two entries can be submitted from each Institution in any one year.

 - The subject chosen should be relevant to horticulture.
 It should stress the appropriate scientific, managerial, aesthetic and horticultural principles.

-- Submissions should be typed or word-processed and be clear, concise and logical.
+- Submissions should be typed, sent digitally and be clear, concise and logical.

 - They should include a title page, list of contents, acknowledgements and an abstract that outlines the findings.